Transcranial Magnetic Stimulation (TMS)

 Why It Is Done

-TMS is a choice if you don't get better with medicines.
+TMS is a treatment option if you don't get better with medicines.
 It also may be done if you get side effects from medicines.
 Or it can be used along with medicines and other treatments, like counseling.

 How Well It Works